ryanejoe/hacked/README.md

 																																		welcome!
 _**intro**_: glyched, is a toolset which contains many use full tools(only a few have been added so far)

-_**tools**_: file encrytion using fernet,port scanner, sherlock, mass-emailer, mac-changer, network scanner, arp spoofer, network sniffer,dns spoofer
+_**tools**_: file encrytion using fernet,port scanner, sherlock, mass-emailer, mac-changer, network scanner, arp spoofer, network sniffer,dns spoofer, file interceptio

 _**_note- sherlock is not made by me, my program simply installs it and makes it easier to use_**

 **language**__: python

 _**libraries required**_: _cryptography, socket, sys, os, datetime, smptplib, csv, subprocess, colorama, email, pyfiglet,scapy,time,scapy_http,netfilterqueue
-_
+_,re,

                                            _
                                                  **TOOLS**